 Can’t wear wool?
 Check out some Coolmax options in the Hiking and Running categories.

-I know a few workers who swear by some of our Snow socks when wearing rubber boots.
+Before we developed the Emma Claire and Stanley K, I knew a few workers who swore by some of our Snow socks when wearing rubber boots.
 They may not be designed specifically for Work, but we guarantee all our socks to be Darn Tough.

 It's worth saying one last time though: our Work socks are specifically built for long days on your feet.
 Montana Lineman Dustin Maier knows what that's like, and he explains the importance of choosing the right work socks when you're not sure how long your "day" is going to be.